theartificialintelligenceunit/.github/profile/README.md

 <br>

-The data science team has a continuously developing pool of resources that underpin its norms/practices.
+The unit's applied team has/had a continuously developing pool of resources that underpin its norms/practices.
 It ensures that team members have a shared understanding of our norms/practices, and approximate expectations in relation to collaborating or partnerships.

 * [Determining, developing, and deploying machine learning dependent solutions: planning for success](https://thereferences.github.io/systems)
 * The data science team's _technology, development, and deployment_ practices [notes](https://thereferences.github.io/practice)